jalal13sj/Sabeena_Radiology_Outcomes/README.md

 Imported the data

 Imported the data two other ways and they are all the same.
 Doing some initial investigating to get a feel for the data

+Did some freq regressions without dealing with missing data